nsnikhil/go-datastructures/README.md

 ### Known Issues

-1. Multiple implementation of sorting algorithm.
-2. Concurrent search dose not provide enough performance benefits and also the benchmark test for the same sometimes gets into infinite loop.
+1Concurrent search dose not provide enough performance benefits and also the benchmark test for the same sometimes gets into infinite loop.
-3. In heap one can add two elements even though the comparator type and element type is not same.
+2In heap one can add two elements even though the comparator type and element type is not same.

 ---